Monitor AWS IAM Access Analyzer Findings With Datadog | Datadog

 What is AWS IAM Access Analyzer?

-AWS IAM Access Analyzer uses automated reasoning to analyze resource policies and determine whether any AWS resources (e.g., IAM roles, S3 buckets, KMS keys) can be accessed from outside of your account.
+AWS IAM Access Analyzer uses automated reasoning to analyze resource policies and determine whether any AWS resources (e.g., IAM roles, S3 buckets, KMS keys) can be accessed outside your account.
 If you use AWS and want to ensure your policies grant the proper permissions, IAM Access Analyzer can help you detect unintended access to supported AWS resources.

 Configure AWS IAM Access Analyzer to forward findings to Datadog logs